 My research focus on marine bacteria and their influence on the environmental status in the Sea.
-I am also director for Umeå Marine Sciences Center.
+I am also deputy director for Umeå Marine Sciences Center.

 My research is focused on control of Prokaryotes (Bacteria and Archea) and their abundance, growth, and respiration in the Sea.
 This is relevant for decomposition of organic matter, associated oxygen consumption and transformation of elements in the biosphere.
 Special interest is in how discharge of carbon and nutrients influence prokaryotic activity in the coastal sea.
 In addition, how shrinking ice cover in the Arctic ocean will influence the prokaryotic transformation of carbon compounds.
 Development of a precise method for estimation of oxygen consumption with sensor technique and Peltier-elements has been crucial for this research.
 Time series from monitoring programs are used to understand controlling factors for bacterial abundance, growth on large spatial and temporal scales.